Client of Simplified Living Solutions,

-Set aside any tax related documents you accumulate during the year in a dedicated section of you filing drawer.
+Set aside any tax-related documents you accumulate during the year in a dedicated section of your filing drawer.
 Set up tax folders according to your tax needs.
 You may only need a single folder for your W-2 and any miscellaneous deductions.
 On the other hand, you may create separate folders for itemized deductions or for home business receipts.
 For example, “Medical Expenses”, “Charitable Contributions”, or “Business Bank Statements”, “Supplies”, and so on.
 Refer to you most recent tax return to see what paper records were required.
 Don’t worry, you can always adapt your tax folders later if you are unsure.
 This will help speed up your tax preparation the following years.
 (Note: if you use software to categorize tax related expenses, you may file receipts by month, or by vendor A-Z in a special tax area, separated from personal bills and receipts)

 Duplicate Tax Folders Save The Day!